DemmyJay/Cardano-Developer/cardano-architect/Notes.md

   - [Folding/Traversing over a list](https://mlabs.slab.com/public/posts/on-chain-association-list-with-constant-time-insert-removal-sh8z2xzy)
   The folding validator works by accumulating the values of all the UTxOs using some accumulator function.

 Note
-: The folding is done on-chain, each transaction takes the fold utxo (containing the datum with the accumulator/integer datum in this case)  locked at the fold validator and spends that utxo, reading over linked list nodes and adding their value to the datum of the fold UTxO.
+:The folding is done on-chain, each transaction takes the fold utxo (containing the datum with the accumulator/integer datum in this case)  locked at the fold validator and spends that utxo, reading over linked list nodes and adding their value to the datum of the fold UTxO.
-: The idea of the transaction token pattern is that validation logic occurs at the transaction level instead of the UTxO level.
+:The idea of the transaction token pattern is that validation logic occurs at the transaction level instead of the UTxO level.
 Normally, when you use a normal spending validator, if you unlock 3 utxos at the smart contract address, the script will run 3 times, once for each input.
-: A minting policy operates at the transaction level, in the sense that all the utxos can be validated by executing the minting policy once, instead of 3 times.
+:A minting policy operates at the transaction level, in the sense that all the utxos can be validated by executing the minting policy once, instead of 3 times.
 Then for each utxo being unlocked, instead of running a ton of validation logic, all it does is check that a minting policy is executed successfully.

   **Use case of The Transaction Token pattern:**
     Auction